WAN-Solutions/wan24-Core/README.md

     .Register();
 ```

+**TIP**: The `AddAutoMappings` method will create automatic mappings for all
+public properties with a public getter in the source type and a public
+property with a public setter in the target type, which has the same name.

 Any mapping may be performed synchronous or asynchronous.

 The `ObjectMappingExtensions` offer some extension methods for mapping a list